terryyin/rubygem_digger/notebook/Paper.md

 `abandoned` gem, we can get better prediction accuracy than generic spec (e.g.
 Spec 1).
 Similar to Elish et al. (2015)'s conclusion that ensemble methods perform better than LR and kNN.
-Also, I found that using change history improved the prediction result, same as Moser et al. (2008) suggested.
+Also, I found that using change history improved the prediction result, similar to Moser et al. (2008) suggestion.

 ## Limitation of this research

 The well-maintained software projects probably use some of the static analyzers already.
-As Beller et al (2016) discovered that 60% of the popular open source project use some sort of static analysis tool.
-However, lizard is not known to the Ruby community; both Rubocop and Reek has been developed actively in the recent years.
-Most of the warnings they produce don't exist before the version we examined.
+As Beller et al (2016) discovered that 60% of the popular open source projects use some sort of static analysis tool.
+However, lizard is not known in the Ruby community; both Rubocop and Reek has been developed actively in the recent years.
+Most of the warnings they produce did not exist before the version we examined.
 The impact on prediction accuracy might be bigger when predicting more recent Ruby software as Rubocop is getting more popular among the Ruby developers.

-The change metrics I have is just by simply get the ago and the delta of each metrics.
-Perhaps some better metrics e.g. changed lines, test rate and the number of authors can improve it.
+The change metrics I have is simply get the ago [IVZ: age?] and the delta of each metrics.
+Perhaps some other metrics e.g. number of changed lines, test rate or the number of authors can improve it.
 Also, there must be better sequence labeling technique.
-Some gems might just need occasional typo fix, update the version of dependencies or other trivial maintenance.
+Some gems might just need occasional typo fix, update the version of dependencies or other trivial maintenance chores.

 In the end, the "on-line" information we can find in the code history is only part of the story of an abandoned Ruby gem.
-The off-line reasons for open source developers to give up their once excited project are not considered here.
-As the mysteriously disappeared Ruby developer, "why the lucky stiff"'s last message on twitter said: "programming is rather thankless. u see your works become replaced by superior ones in a year. unable to run at all in a few more." (why the lucky stiff, 2017)
+The off-line reasons for open source developers to give up their once exciting project are not considered here.
+As the mysteriously disappeared Ruby developer, "why the lucky stiff"'s last message on twitter said: "programming is rather thankless. u see your works become replaced by superior ones in a year. unable to run at all in a few more."
+(why the lucky stiff, 2017)

 ## Recommendations / Prospects  for Future Research / Work